Record-Breaking 9.95 Million Americans File For Unemployment During Coronavirus

-The latest data released by the U.S. Department of Labor on Thursday, April 2, revealed that a new record-breaking 6,648,000 people filed for unemployment during the week of March 28.
+The latest data released by the U.S. Department of Labor on Thursday, April 2, revealed that a record-breaking 6,648,000 people filed for unemployment during the week of March 28.
 ABC News reported that these claims from workers are added to the existing 3.28 million who filed for unemployment benefits just a week before.
 The two weeks combined bring new unemployment claims to a total of 9.95 million.

 In the last 2 weeks, 10 million people filed for unemployment.
 That’s the entire populations of New York City, San Francisco and Washington DC combined.